rewardhacker00/prime-rl/examples/wordle/README.md

 # Wordle

-We demonstrate how to train `Qwen3-1.7B` to play Wordle.
-This will require a SFT warmup to learn format of the environment and then RL training in the multi-turn [`wordle`](https://app.primeintellect.ai/dashboard/environments/primeintellect/wordle) environment.
+In this example, we demonstrate how to train `Qwen3-1.7B` to play Wordle.
+This will require a SFT warmup to learn the format of the environment and, finally, multi-turn RL against the [`wordle`](https://app.primeintellect.ai/dashboard/environments/primeintellect/wordle) environment to improve performance.

-We have developed this example on 2xH200 GPUs.
-If you run on a different setup, you may need to adjust the commands to suit your setup.
+> The commands in this example were designed to be run on 2 GPUs (one trainer and one inference GPU).
+It is possible to run on less or more GPUs using different deployment strategies.
+If you run on a different setup, you may need to adjust the start commands.

 ## Setup